 Georgia Legislative Requirements/US and Georgia Constitution and History Requirements: See OUE's information on the GLR requirement for more information.
 For students who first entered GT in May 2023 or later, all students must satisfy four legislative requirements to graduate.
 For students starting at Georgia Tech Requirements must be fulfilled before completing 90 or more credit hours:

-2. Georgia History: fulfilled by HIST 2111, HIST 2112, equivalent transfer/AP/IB credit (see the transfer equivalency catalog to confirm), or passing the Georgia History Module Examination.
+- Georgia History: fulfilled by HIST 2111, HIST 2112, equivalent transfer credit from another Georgia college or university (see the transfer equivalency catalog to confirm; note that AP and IB credit will not fulfill the Georgia History requirement), or passing the Georgia History Module Examination.
 Note that the examination does not carry any academic credit.

-HIST 2111 or HIST 2112 may be used to fulfill both the United States and Georgia History requirements and also count toward Social Science electives or the Political Science & US History requirement.
-INTA 1200, POL 1101, or PUBP 3000 may be used to fulfill both the United States and Georgia Constitution requirements and also count toward Social Science electives or the Political Science & US History requirement.
+HIST 2111 or HIST 2112 taken at Georgia Tech or another Georgia college or university may be used to fulfill both the United States and Georgia History requirements and also count toward Social Science electives or the Political Science & US History requirement.
+INTA 1200, POL 1101, or PUBP 3000 taken at Georgia Tech or another Georgia college or university may be used to fulfill both the United States and Georgia Constitution requirements and also count toward Social Science electives or the Political Science & US History requirement.
 Note that all students must take at least one of these five courses (HIST 2111, HIST 2212, INTA 1200, POL 1101, or PUBP 3000); courses may be completed at GT or via AP/IB/Transfer credit.

 For students who first entered GT prior to May 2023, one course from HIST 2111, HIST 2112, POL 1101, PUBP 3000, or INTA 1200 can be used to satisfy the Georgia Legislative Requirements (GLRs).
 For more information, please refer to the Biology Undergraduate Handbook for your specific catalog year.